Click here to download the sustainability report 2023

 Diverse Perspectives, Shared Vision

-The event is expected to draw prominent figures from industry and politics, including keynote speakers such as Sir Andrew McAlpine, Chris Walker MP, and influential mayors.
-Their participation underscores the importance of collective action in driving sustainability agendas forward.
+The event is expected to draw prominent figures from industry and politics, previous keynotes have included speakers such as Sir Andrew McAlpine, Chris Walker MP, and influential mayors.
+Their participation underscore the importance of collective action in driving sustainability agendas forward.

 Industry Voices

-Grant Findlay, Executive Managing Director Buildings at Sir Robert McAlpine, emphasized the value of partnerships in addressing pressing issues.
+Grant Findlay, Executive Managing Director Buildings at Sir Robert McAlpine, emphasised the value of partnerships in addressing pressing issues.

 “We believe UKREiiF is the perfect environment to forge meaningful partnerships that drive solutions and innovation for a better future,” Findlay remarked.